-The Institute of Internal Combustion Engines and Thermodynamics is active in research and teaching in the fields of thermodynamics, propulsion systems and transport and environment.
+The Institute of Thermodynamics and Sustainable Propulsion Systems is active in research and teaching in the fields of thermodynamics, propulsion systems and transport and environment.
 The focus is on the development of environmentally compatible solutions for current challenges.

 Application-oriented research and its direct input into teaching are the cornerstones of our activities.
 The attitude "Theoretical preliminary work has always been cheaper than the experiment, especially than the experiment not supported by any theoretical background", which has been coined since the foundation of the institute more than 100 years ago, is still valid in principle and is lived today, even if, of course, the "theoretical background" has changed considerably: Numerical simulation, phenomenological and data-driven modeling and their methodological further development form the backbone of the research work, along with excellent experimental equipment and measurement technology.